House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 An angle grinder cuts through steel, which will allow you to make the sharp side of your knife.
-Without this tool, it will be very difficult and time-consuming to create a sharp, angled-side to the knife.
-Though you can technically perform this function without an angle grinder, this tool will make the process go much faster and require less muscle.
+Without it, it will be very difficult and time-consuming to create a sharp, angled side to the knife.
+Though you can technically perform this function without an angle grinder, this tool will make the process much faster and require less muscle.

 5. Angle Grinder Discs

-If you intend to use an angle grinder, which you should for convenience, then you will need angle grinder discs.
-These discs are what allow you to actually sharpen and grind the knife.
-You can look for a variety of disk types in order to get the precise finish and shape that you want for your knife.
+If you intend to use an angle grinder, which you should do for convenience, you will need angle grinder discs.
+You can look for a variety of disk types in order to get the precise finish and shape you want for your knife.

 6. Metal Files